MolGraphBench: A Benchmark of GNN Architectures for Molecular Regression Tasks: Methods

 \subsubsection{Hyperparameter Optimization and Model Training}

-Hyperparameter optimization for all GNN and hybrid (GNN+FP) models was performed independently for each dataset.
-Each model was trained for 100 epochs using the Adam optimizer with mean squared error (MSE) as the loss function and optimized hyperparameter.
+Hyperparameter optimization for all GNN and GNN-FP models were independently performed for all datasets.
+Optimal hyperparameters were selected based on the lowest RMSE value on the validation set.
+Each model was finally trained for 1000 epochs using the Adam optimizer with mean squared error (MSE) as the loss function and optimized hyperparameter.
+For hyperparameter optimization and model training an early stopping criterion (with patience of 20 epochs) based on validation loss was used.